edkelly303/elm-order-safe-json-object-decoders/README.md

 # elm-order-safe-json-object-decoders

+## What does this do?

-Decode JSON objects into Elm records without the risk of field order errors
+It decodes JSON objects into Elm records without the risk of field order errors.

+## What's actually even the problem?

 Let's say we want to decode this:
 ```elm